rsksmart/RSKIPs/IPs/RSKIP_rent2020.md

 # **Research Implementation**
-An [experimental implementation](https://github.com/optimalbrew/rskj/tree/mish) of a node with storage rent has developed and is being tested.
+An [experimental implementation](https://github.com/optimalbrew/rskj/tree/mish) of a node with storage rent has been developed.

 Example of a CREATE transaction with rent computation using the experimental node (on regtest)
 ```